Bob Weir: Career

 Shortly before Garcia's death in 1995, Weir formed another band, RatDog Revue, later shortened to RatDog.
-In RatDog, Weir performs covers of songs by various artists, including The Beatles, Bob Dylan, Chuck Berry, and Willie Dixon while also performing many Grateful Dead songs.
-In addition, Ratdog performs many of their own originals, most of which were released on the album Evening Moods.
+In RatDog, Weir performed covers of songs by various artists, including The Beatles, Bob Dylan, Chuck Berry, and Willie Dixon while also performing many Grateful Dead songs.
+In addition, Ratdog performed many of their own originals, most of which were released on the album Evening Moods.

-Bob Weir and Mickey Hart performing at the Mid-Atlantic Inaugural Ball during the Inauguration of Barack Obama, January 20, 2009.

 Weir has participated in the various reformations of the Grateful Dead's members, including 1998, 2000, and 2002 stints as the Other Ones and in 2003, 2004 and 2009 as The Dead.
 In 2008 he performed in the two Deadheads for Obama concerts.
 In 2009 Bob Weir and Phil Lesh formed a new band called Furthur—so-named in honor of Ken Kesey's famous psychedelically painted bus.

 In 2011, Weir founded the Tamalpais Research Institute, also known as TRI Studios.
 TRI is a high-tech recording studio and virtual music venue, used to stream live concerts over the internet in high-definition.

 In 2012, Weir toured with Chris Robinson of the Black Crowes and singer/songwriter Jackie Greene as the Weir, Robinson, & Greene Acoustic Trio.

-Weir resuscitated RatDog in March 2013.
+Weir revived RatDog in March 2013.
 The RatDog Quartet, featuring Weir, Jay Lane, Robin Sylvester, and Jonathan Wilson debuted on March 3, at the Sweetwater Music Hall.
 Jason Crosby was their featured guest at the first two shows.

-On April 25, 2013, Weir collapsed onstage during a Furthur performance at the Capitol Theater in Port Chester, New York.
+On April 25, 2013, Weir fell down onstage during a Furthur performance at the Capitol Theater in Port Chester, New York.
 The band finished the show without him.
 He performed with the band two days later in Atlantic City, but on April 29 a representative announced that Weir would be "unable to perform in any capacity for the next several weeks" for unspecified reasons.
 Weir resumed performing that summer.
+Six weeks after his fall, he made a surprise appearance at the small Huichica Music Festival on June 15.